Haunted Castle is a strange early Castlevania game, down to its localized name change, weird American promotional poster, and presentation.

 Speaking of which, the game has checkpoints at specific areas in the stages.
 So whenever you die and use up a continue, you get to start over.
 But it looks like there is only one checkpoint per stage.
 And I guess depending on which version of Haunted Castle you’re playing, this could be either really annoying (because they’re spaced far apart) or just, “Mmkay.”

 Graphically, Haunted Castle looks okay for its time and it can even look outright impressive.
-But there are certainly moments in the game where you feel is incomplete.
+But there are certainly moments in the game where you feel that its overall look is incomplete and rough around the edges.
 For example, Simon Belmont’s walking animation just looks so awkward, as if he just dumped ass.

 This looks like a nice mountainside with a courtyard transitioning to some woods.
 But if you look at the bottom-left corner, you will notice that the grass has obscured the “STAGE=01” text.
 For whatever reason, this text is not on the topmost graphical layer, something that really should be an easy fix.